South Durham Community Initiative

 Why we started.

-Founded by physician parents and youth sports spectators, Bee Ready was created from a simple belief: AEDs should be readily available at youth sporting events, and our kids should know how to respond in an emergency.
+Founded by practicing North Carolina physicians Dr. Andi Senter and Dr. Elda Fisher, together with entrepreneur Matt Senter, Bee Ready was created from a simple belief: AEDs should be readily available at youth sporting events, and our kids should know how to respond in an emergency.

 We recognized that emergency preparedness is not just about having an AED nearby.
 It is about teaching young people how to recognize a medical emergency, activate the emergency response system, begin high-quality CPR, and confidently assist until help arrives.